-Please note that if students transfer to another cohort temporarily, they will be required to complete all coursework, including any preliminary assignments, liaising with the new study group members, and preparing assignments per faculty deadlines.
-They are also required to submit any final assignments or papers, and sit for any final exams from the previous quarter's classes, on the schedule of the cohort they are transferring to.
+Important note: If students transfer to another cohort temporarily, they will be required to complete all coursework, including any preliminary assignments, liaising with the new study group members, and preparing assignments per faculty deadlines.
+For transfers between Europe and Asia, students are also required to submit any final assignments or papers, and sit for any final exams from the previous quarter's classes, on the schedule of the cohort they are transferring to.
 In some instances, this will mean that they have less time to prepare for a final exam or assignment than if they remained with their original cohort.
-Students should take this into consideration at the time of making the request.
+Students should take this into consideration at the time the request is made.